jhuckaby/pixl-server-storage/docs/Transactions.md

 } );
 ```

 Internally, the [get()](API.md#get) method is overridden, and the transaction layer intercepts the call.
 First, we check the ledger, to see if the `test1/record1` key was branched, and in this case it was.
-So instead of hitting primary storage, we simply load our temp file for the record, and return that value, since the state is `W`.
+So instead of hitting primary storage, we return a copy of the in-memory value from the transaction, since the state is `W`.
 If the state is `D` (deleted inside transaction), then a `NoSuchKey` error is returned, just as if the record didn't exist in primary storage.
-Alternatively, if `test1/record1` simply isn't in the transactions hash, the operation falls back to normal storage.
+Alternatively, if `test1/record1` simply isn't in the transaction ledger, the operation falls back to normal storage.

 Similarly, if we try to fetch `test1/deleteme` using `trans`, we get an error: